 This move is terrible news and could be an omen of worse to come.
 Is this the first step to Marriott ending the transfer bonus facility altogether?
 Only time will tell.
 The bonus is a relic of the SPG program, is Marriott trying to kill it off?
 Other relics like the Travel Packages were initially devalued from the SPG version before being eliminated entirely.

 Hopefully, Marriott won't entirely kill off the bonus since it is one of the great features of its program.
-In the meant time, if you were planning on transferring some points to one of the three affected programs, you might want to hurry.
+In the meant time, if you were planning on transferring some points to one of the four affected programs, you might want to hurry.
 Making your transfer before the deadline can save you thousands of points!

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.